IvanMurzak/Unity-Package-Template/README.md

 # Installation
-When you package is distributed, you can install it into any Unity project.
+When your package is distributed, you can install it into any Unity project.

 - [Install OpenUPM-CLI](https://github.com/openupm/openupm-cli#installation)
-- Open command line in Unity project folder
+- Open the command line in the Unity project folder
 - `openupm --registry https://registry.npmjs.org add YOUR_PACKAGE_NAME`